Harry Wilson (halfback)

-Harry "Light Horse" Wilson (August 6, 1902 – October 26, 1990) was an American football, basketball, and lacrosse player.
+Harry Edgar "Light Horse" Wilson (August 6, 1902 – October 26, 1990) was an American college football, college basketball, and college lacrosse player.
 He was elected to the College Football Hall of Fame in 1973.
 He was elected to the National Lacrosse Hall of Fame in 1963.
 While at West Point he earned a record 12 varsity letters in football, basketball, and lacrosse.